HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process.md

 - Validate that the RFC pull request was successfully updated and merged
 - Include the RFC approval in *This week in DCP* status update

+### Requesting substantive changes

+#### Shepherd:

+- If substantial changes are requested during the oversight review, then replace "rfc-oversight-review" with "rfc-community-review" and return to the [community review](#shepherding-rfcs) process.

 ### Rejecting RFCs